shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 The prevalence of MOAS in practice highlights the need for addressing the challenges associated with managing and supporting MOAS effectively.
 This includes improving the coverage of MOAS in IRR and RPKI databases, accommodating legitimate instances of MOAS and addressing misconfigurations.

-# Limitations of Multi-source Route Origin Fusion

-## Inconsistency of Route Origin
+## Inconsistency of Multi-source Data

 Based on the analysis presented in the previous section, it is evident that relying solely on a single source of route origin database is insufficient and inaccuracies in route origin validation.
 To address this issue effectively, it is recommended to integrate the RPKI database and multiple active IRR databases.
 This integration would not only enhance the IP address space coverage and AS participation rate but also improve the accuracy of route origin.